wearehanno/riggings/README.md

 * CodeShip > Slack

-# PICKFRAMEWORK: Want to use Bootstrap instead of Foundation?
+## Step 7: Picking a Framework (Bootstrap vs Foundation)

 Yup, we feel that way sometimes, too.
-It's set up for foundation but you should be easily able to port over, though.
+Riggings is set up for Foundation but can easily be switched to Bootstrap.

 Search in this repo for PICKFRAMEWORK.
-There are sections in X files, which you'll need to modify:
+There are sections in 6 files, which you'll need to modify.
+Even if you want to stick with Foundation, you should still follow these steps just to remove the Bootstrap references so that you have a clean repository:

 1. In `bower.json`, choose the framework you need and copy it into the dependencies
 2. In `config.rb` adjust the `config.add_import_path`